Stimulus hopes pull stocks back from abyss

 Japan's Nikkei .N225 fell 10% before paring the drop to close 6% lower.
 Australia's S&P/ASX200 had its wildest trading day on record, falling past 8% before surging in the last minutes of trade to settle 4.4% higher after the close.

-MSCI’s broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS wobbled 0.1% higher by late-afternoon after being down more than 5% during the morning.
-It remains set to end the week 11% lower, the biggest drop since 2008.
+MSCI’s broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS was down 1.3% by mid-afternoon after being down more than 5% during the morning.

 The turnaround came as central banks from the United States to Australia pumped liquidity into their financial systems and as hopes grew that U.S. Democrats and Republicans could pass a stimulus package on Friday.